sbhark/SMServerMonitoring/README.md

 ==================

 Simple Server Monitoring Application written in Scala.
 This application is still a work in progress.

 About
 ==================
-This application is not a replacement of existing production quality monitoring softwares such as Nagios and Zabbix.
+This application is not a replacement of existing production quality monitoring softwares such as Nagios or Zabbix.
 It is a possible complementary solution but again not a replacement.

 Note: I am / will be using this application in my own production environment.